markhm/vaadin_examples/README.md

 A repository with examples based on Vaadin Flow 14.

-Initial aim is to provide a good example of D3js integration with loading data from the Vaadin application.
+Initial aim is to provide a good example of D3js integration with loading back data from the Vaadin application via a separate servlet.

 ### Characteristics
 - Vaadin 14 with Spring Boot